abeckDev/AciDevOpsBuildAgent-Function/README.md

 ## Built With

-* [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) - Serverless Framework which receive signals from the end devices and forwarding them securely to Azure IoT Central
+* [Azure Functions](https://azure.microsoft.com/en-us/services/functions/) - Serverless Framework which can be triggered by Azure DevOps
 * [.NET Core](https://dotnet.microsoft.com/learn/dotnet/what-is-dotnet) - The Framework used to build the Device Client software

 ## Authors